trvrb/dynamics-practical/README.md

 **Save the XML file as pandemic_logistic.xml.**

-**Open the resulting file in text editor and delete the 'trait' block from the the 'logTree' block as before.**
+**Open the resulting file in a text editor and delete the 'trait' block from the the 'logTree' block as before.**

 We will also manually set the prior on 'logistic.t50' by replacing the 'gammaPrior' with: